tisisajay/MeriSKILL/README.md

 - Actively contribute to MeriSKILL's data-driven initiatives, making a real impact on projects.
 - Learn from industry professionals and experts in the field of data analysis.

+## Projects Overview

+### 1. Sales Analysis
+   - Dive deep into sales data, extracting valuable insights to enhance strategic decision-making.

+### 2. Diabetic Patients
+   - Explore the intricacies of diabetic patient data to identify trends and patterns that can aid in improving healthcare outcomes.

+### 3. HR Analytics
+   - Delve into the world of human resources, focusing on data analysis to optimize talent management and organizational performance.

+These projects, tailored for aspiring data analysts, offer a choice of analytical tools, including Power BI, SQL, or Tableau, to facilitate the extraction of critical insights.
+Through meticulous analysis and a keen understanding of the data, these projects seek to address pressing questions and uncover meaningful conclusions.

 ## Benefits of the Internship

 Upon successful completion of the internship, I will receive: